Yanukovich's ruling party leads exit polls with 28.1% of votes

 No turnout figures were immediately available, but voting appeared light in a country where many have become disillusioned with politics.

 Even from prison, Tymoshenko persuaded the country’s usually divided opposition to unite for the vote.
 Eight parties joined forces to produce the United Opposition coalition, while Udar and Svoboda agreed to strategically withdraw candidates to avoid splitting the anti-Yanukovich vote.

 While the opposition was expected to run strongly in Kiev, the Party of Regions has a strong base in eastern Ukraine.

-Yurii Miroshnychenko, Yanukovich's official representative in parliament, said closed-circuit television cameras were installed in every polling station and thousands of Ukrainian and international observers were present to watch the balloting.
-But international observers have expressed concern about the use of government resources by Party of Regions candidates, the almost-complete absence of independent media coverage, and the intimidation of opposition activists.
-And United Opposition was already raising alarms Sunday afternoon about fraud at the polls.
+Yurii Miroshnychenko, Yanukovich’s official representative in parliament, said closed-circuit television cameras were installed in every polling station and thousands of Ukrainian and international observers were present to watch the balloting.
+But international observers have expressed concern about the use of government resources by Party of Regions candidates, the almost complete absence of independent media coverage and the intimidation of opposition activists.
+And United Opposition raised alarms Sunday afternoon about fraud at the polls.

-"The campaign was very tough, extremely tough.
-Intimidation, they purchased the voters, they intimidated the members of the election commissions," Yatsenyuk said.
-"So they did their utmost with a an iron fist to do something to win the elections, but look at the results of the exit polls.
-They didn't succeed."
+“The campaign was very tough, extremely tough.
+Intimidation, they purchased the voters, they intimidated the members of the election commissions,” United Opposition official Arseniy Yatsenyuk said.
+“So they did their utmost with an iron fist to do something to win the elections, but look at the results of the exit polls.
+They didn’t succeed.”